martenframework/marten/docs/docs/development/applications.md

 The main application is associated with the `main` label.
 This means that models of the main application that do not define an explicit table name will have table names starting with `main_`.
 :::

 It should be noted that it is possible to create _explicitly defined_ applications whose structures live under the `src` folder as well: the abstractions (eg. models, migrations, etc) of these applications will be associated with them and _not_ with the main application.
-This is because abstractions are always associated with the closest application in the files and folders structure.
+This is because abstractions are always associated with the closest application in the files/folders structure.

 In the end, the main application provides a convenient way for starting projects and prototyping without requiring to spec out how projects will be organized in terms of applications upfront.
-That being said, as projects grow in size and scope, it is really encouraged to start thinking in terms of applications and how to split abstractions and features accross multiple apps depending on their intended responsibilities.
+That being said, as projects grow in size and scope, it is really encouraged to start thinking in terms of applications and how to split abstractions and features across multiple apps depending on their intended responsibilities.

 ### Order of installed applications

 You should note that the order in which installed applications are defined in the [`installed_apps`](./reference/settings#installedapps) setting can actually matter.

 For example, a "foo" app might define a `test.html` template, and a similar template with the exact same name might be defined by a "bar" app.
-If the "foo" app appears before the "bar" app in the array of installed app, then requesting and rendering the `test.html` template will actually involve the "foo" app's template only.
+If the "foo" app appears before the "bar" app in the array of installed apps, then requesting and rendering the `test.html` template will actually involve the "foo" app's template only.
 This is because template loaders associated with app directories iterate over applications in the order in which they are defined in the installed apps array.

 This is why it is always important to _namespace_ abstractions, assets, templates, and locales when creating applications.
 Failing to do so exposes apps to conflicts with other applications' code.
-As such, in the previous example the "foo" app should've defined a `foo/test.html` template while the "bar" app should've defined a `bar/test.html` template to avoid possible conflicts.
+As such, in the previous example, the "foo" app should've defined a `foo/test.html` template while the "bar" app should've defined a `bar/test.html` template to avoid possible conflicts.

 ## Creating applications